Department of Political Science

 The political science curriculum is designed to ensure that graduate students develop a professional competence in the discipline as a whole, as well as expertise in one major and one minor field.
 The courses in the department are grouped under the following broad categories: international relations, comparative politics, political theory, American politics, methodology, and public policy/public administration (minor field only).

 Ph.D. students are required to demonstrate competence in two fields of study and, by participating in the instructional program, to undergo training as teachers.
 A minimum of four courses and a comprehensive examination is required in the major field.
-A comprehensive examination and three courses are required in the minor field.
+Three courses are required in the minor field.

 The Institute of Latin American Studies and the Graduate Certificate